suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0102-Syncronizing Identities by using Azure AD Connect.md

 ## Summary

-In this lab, you will configure synchronization from Active Directory Domain Services to Azure Active Directory.
+In this lab, you will configure synchronization from Active Directory Domain Services to Microsoft Entra ID.

 ### Scenario